 Students will investigate the nature of science and critically analyze scientific data.
-Basic biological concepts including cancer, biostatistics, organic molecules and nutrition, biotechnology, nutrient cycles, and evolution are presented in the context of current issues.
-This course includes a discussion component which involves reading, critically evaluating, and discussing scientific papers: thus, strong college reading and writing skills are recommended.
+Basic biological concepts including climate change, population growth, cancer, nutrition, genetics, biotechnology, nutrient cycles, and evolution are presented in the context of current issues.
 The course is designed for non-science majors and includes a laboratory component.
+Prerequisite: MAT 040\ or higher